 - The leaking T-and-P valve may indicate the overall water pressure in your home is too high, and that the pressure regulator is not working properly.

 - If the water pressure in the house seems normal and the water heater is heating normally, then you may have a faulty T-and-P valve that needs replacing.
 When replacing the valve, make sure the water is turned off and there is no pressure in the tank before making the repair.
 You can release pressure by opening the lever on the T-and-P valve, or by opening a hot water faucet somewhere in the house.

 If you believe there is still a problem or are unable to get to the bottom of the issue, call a professional plumber to help assess and remedy the situation.

 Leaking at the Drain Line

-A leak in the drain valve at the bottom of the water heater is a common issue.
+A leak in the drain valve at the bottom of the water heater is another common issue.
 After draining or flushing a water heater, it is common for the drain valve to fail to close completely.
 This drain valve can be capped with a hose cap, or you can replace the drain valve completely with a new and improved valve.
-You will have to shut off the hot water and drain down the water heater to remove the valve.Continue to 5 of 5 below.
+You will have to shut off the hot water and drain down the water heater before removing and replacing this valve.Continue to 5 of 5 below.

 05 of 05

 Leak in the Tank